 Ashley’s Tip: Put your haggling skills to best use when hiring a vehicle in Coonoor.

-Where to Eat in Coonoor
+Coonoor Travel Plan: Where to Eat

 Compared to Ooty, Coonoor has fewer options for restaurants.
 I have listed some of the best restaurants in Coonoor here.